 R is the rebate;

-LT (“land tax”) is the land tax levied on the aggregated unimproved value of all the taxable land owned by the applicant;
+LT (land tax) is the land tax levied on the aggregated unimproved value of all the taxable land owned by the applicant;

-RE (“residential equivalent”) is the amount of land tax that would be payable for the assessment year on the aggregated unimproved value of all the taxable land owned by the applicant if the private residential property were valued at its residential equivalent value as defined in subsection (7).
+RE (residential equivalent) is the amount of land tax that would be payable for the assessment year on the aggregated unimproved value of all the taxable land owned by the applicant if the private residential property were valued at its residential equivalent value as defined in subsection (7).

 (4) The Commissioner may, by notice served on an applicant, relieve the applicant from the obligation to apply for a rebate for each assessment year and may, by further notice, reimpose that obligation upon the applicant.